 Planning your digital project properly is important, but you also need to be able to put it into practice.
 And there’s no shortcut to success – you need to make a time investment.
 Throughout the transition phase, make sure you’re constantly monitoring the progress that’s being made.
 Don’t hesitate to:

 You should also take the time to measure your results, both during and after the transition process.
-After lack of planning, this is the most commonly forgotten aspect of project management.
+After a lack of planning, this is the most commonly forgotten aspect of project management.
 Unfortunately, you can’t improve something without measuring it.
 What mistakes did you make?
 Is your project a success or a failure?
 What has it inspired you to try next?

 Set yourself clear KPIs – number of users, level of satisfaction, return on the resources invested, financial performance, implementation time, etc. Ask for feedback and be responsive, even after you’ve put the project in place.
 Even if you’re tempted to launch right into a new adventure as soon as you’ve finished your project, it’s important to look back now and again.

 Digital transformation can sometimes be a highly technical process.
 But that’s no reason to look at it from a purely technical viewpoint – digitalizing a company’s processes is also a massive managerial challenge.
-After all, before you even think about your digital transformation, you need to make sure that your employees’ state of mind and behaviour are ready to be transformed too… At Agorize, we’ve organized over 94 internal challenges within companies.
+After all, before you even think about your digital transformation, you need to make sure that your employees’ state of mind and behavior are ready to be transformed too… At Agorize, we’ve organized over 94 internal challenges within companies.
 Get in touch with us for more advice on how to manage your company’s digital transformation!

 Agorize comes from “Agora” and “Rise” and empowers companies and people from all over the world through Open innovation Challenges.